-Dr. Kelly is Nationally Certified in Animal Chiropractic (CAC) by the Animal Chiropractic Certification Commission of the American Veterinary Chiropractic Association (AVCA).
+Dr. Kari is Nationally Certified in Animal Chiropractic (CAC) by the Animal Chiropractic Certification Commission of the American Veterinary Chiropractic Association (AVCA).

 For more information on Animal Chiropractic, or to learn what certification by the AVCA means, please go to the AVCA's website.